-Vanderbilt’s CS 265 (Introduction to Database Management Systems) in Spring 2015 is taught by Doug Fisher (see Personnel and Office Hours), and is scheduled from 4:00 pm to 5:15 pm Tuesdays and Thursdays in the Kissam Multipurpose Room a & b.
-Some class meetings will be held virtually (e.g., via Shindig) — I regard this as part of professional development.
-Attendance (or virtual participation) in class is required.
-Course grades are computed from scores on a midterm exam, a final exam, two group projects, and attendance in class (see Grading).
+Vanderbilt’s CS 265 (Introduction to Database Management Systems) in Spring 2016 is taught by Doug Fisher (see Personnel and Office Hours), and is scheduled from 4:00 pm to 5:15 pm Tuesdays and Thursdays in Featheringill 132.
+Course grades are computed from scores on a midterm exam, a final exam, a project, and attendance in class (see Grading).

 The great majority of out-of-class lectures are done using Professor Jennifer Widom’s Self-Paced Database mini-courses, offered by Stanford University as an online reference.
 We are using the material free of charge in CS 265 with the blessing of Professor Widom and Stanford University.
 Completing and submitting online materials on time has big benefits for your exam grades, and therefore your overall grades (see Flipped Classes).

 In addition to learning from me, the online material, and each other, you can optionally engage in other online communities created explicitly to benefit the learning and professional networking of CS 265 students.
 Hopefully, these communities will include some of over the 500 alums who have taken CS 265 over the past 20 years (see Communities).